mendrik/feather/feather-docs/content/documentation/index.md

 ### affectsArrays

-If you want array bindings to update whenever a property in their children changes, you must set this to an array containing the names of the array properties from this or any parent widgets.
+If you want array bindings to update whenever another property changes, because they change ie. filter states, add the array name to this array property `@Bind({affectsArrays: ['filteredArray']) filterState = ...`

 ### html

 When set to true the property will be injected as unescaped html.
 The injected html doesn't have to have a single root node.
 Feather will keep track of cleaning up multiple root nodes automatically.

-## @On
+## @On <span>(feather.event)</span>

 With this decorator you can add event listeners to the root element of a widget.
 The event handling is done through delegation.
-Event bubbling stops the root element.
+Event bubbling stops at the root element.
 If you need to bubble events further up you must set *bubble* to true.
+However if no widgets are in between, you can listen to events triggered way at the bottom of the dom tree.

 ```typescript
   @On({